Nvidia launches A100 80GB GPU for supercomputers

 “We’ve doubled everything in this system to make it more effective for customers,” Nvidia executive Paresh Kharya said in a press briefing.
 He also said 90% of the world’s data was created in the last two years.

 The new chip provides researchers and engineers with more speed and performance for their AI and scientific applications.
-It delivers over 2 terabytes per second of memory bandwidth, which enables a system to feed data more quickly the GPU.
+It delivers over 2 terabytes per second of memory bandwidth, which enables a system to feed data more quickly to the GPU.

 “Supercomputing has changed in profound ways, expanding from being just focused on simulations to AI supercomputing with data-driven approaches that are now complementing traditional simulations,” Kharya said.